DatesJune 27 - July 17July 2 - July 22Later DepartureJuly 25 - August 14

 • Work on a sustainable community project with MEDLIFE.

-• Learn about subsistence farming in the Amazon Rainforest.
+• Learn about life in the Amazon Rainforest.

 • Whitewater raft the Pastaza River.